norakytt/pypsa-earth-bo/README.md

 - **analysis_scripts/**
   Jupyter notebooks used to reproduce all figures and tables in the paper.
-  The notebooks are `data_processing_test.ipynb` and `data_processing_original` where csv-files are created for the scenarios and the `plots.ipynb` notebook where all the plots from the paper can be created with the csv-files created in the data processing notebooks.
+  The notebooks are `data_processing_test.ipynb` and `data_processing_original` where csv-files are created for the scenarios, and the `plots.ipynb` notebook where all the plots from the paper are generated.

 - **envs/environment.yaml**
   Environment specification for reproducibility.